 Welcome to Immaculate Conception School!

-Today, ICS proudly counts students from Africa and Central and South America along with students whose parents are from Asia in our annual enrollment.
+Today, ICS proudly counts students from Africa and Central and South America along with students whose parents are from Asia in our student population.
 These students joined an already diverse community which solidly represents the city of Dayton in both ethnicity and economic backgrounds as well as faith experiences.

 Integral to the educational environment has been the adoption of the Workshop Way® a system of human growth for education.
 The components of Workshop Way® are founded on a philosophy that encourages each student to grow into full humanness in his or her own time.
-While academic achievement isn’t the goal of the program, human growth is, early data show dramatic improvements in student learning.
+A focus on human growth and intellectual safely result in dramatic improvements in student learning.

 The school has always enjoyed a solid partnership with the parish, Our Lady of the Immaculate Conception, through the financial and spiritual support provided by the pastors and parishioners.
-In turn, the students have demonstrated their appreciation through many service activities including becoming a consistent resource as Altar Servers, often serving for funeral masses during the school day.
+In turn, the students have demonstrated their appreciation through many service activities including becoming a consistent resource as Altar Servers, serving for funeral masses and taking on liturgical roles during the school mass.

 Enjoying the support and guidance of the Archdiocese of Cincinnati, ICS has excelled at delivering instruction on the curriculum provided by the Archdiocese.
 In addition, the school takes advantage of every opportunity provided by the School’s Office for professional development for the staff and teachers.
 Additionally, the school has successful partnerships with the University of Dayton, other Catholic schools and parishes, businesses and community resources such as Miami Valley Child Development Center which has four Head Start classrooms in the building.